Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/yashica-y35-digifilm-camera.md

 And this is why the Yashica Y35 digiFILM camera caught my eye…

-> “You like taking photos, and wishing the time still.
-But what I want is to capture the moment, and to remember the long-lasting feel.” – The Silence of Story
+> You like taking photos, and wishing the time still.
+But what I want is to capture the moment, and to remember the long-lasting feel. <cite>The Silence of Story</cite>

 :img{src="/img/2017/11/yashica-y35-digifilm.jpg" alt="Yashica Y35 digiFILM" loading="lazy"}